Evidence for eccentricity in the population of binary black holes observed by LIGO-Virgo-KAGRA: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:bayesian_inference}, we give an overview of the Bayesian inference techniques used in this study.
 In particular, in Sec.~\ref{sec:bayes_theorem} we discuss Bayes theorem and how to compute odds ratios, in Sec.~\ref{sec:p_ecc} we compute the probability a GW signal is eccentric based on the ensemble of events, and in Sec.~\ref{sec:DINGO} we review the machine-learning code \texttt{DINGO}.
-In Sec.~\ref{sec:methods_waveform_models}, we introduce the waveform models used in this paper, and review the method introduced in Refs.~\cite{Shaikh:2023ypz,Ramos-Buades:2022lgf} to measure eccentricity directly from the waveform.
+In Sec.~\ref{sec:methods_waveform_models}, we introduce the waveform models used in this paper, and review the method introduced in Refs.~\cite{Shaikh:2023ypz,Ramos-Buades:2022lgf} to infer eccentricity directly from the waveform.
 Furthermore, in Sec.~\ref{sec:trained_networks} we discuss the settings of the trained networks and priors employed in the \texttt{DINGO} analysis, while in Sec.~\ref{sec:zero_noise} we validate the neural-networks with zero-noise synthetic signals and comparisons to parallel \texttt{Bilby} (\texttt{pBilby}) \cite{Smith:2019ucc}.
 From Secs. \ref{sec:GW200129} through \ref{sec:GW190521}, we present the analysis of 57 GWs and discuss in depth the events that support eccentricity.
 In Secs.~\ref{sec:neglecting_eccentricity} and \ref{sec:hms}, we investigate the impact on parameter estimation of neglecting eccentricity and higher modes in waveform models, respectively.
 In Sec.~\ref{sec:prior_odds}, we incorporate astrophysical BBH merger-rate estimates of eccentric and quasi-circular events into our analysis, while in Sec.~\ref{seca:p_ecc}, we estimate the probability of GW signals being eccentric and the probability that eccentricity exists in the population of GWs analyzed.
 In Sec.~\ref{sec:conclusion}, we summarize our main conclusions, comparing our results with the literature and suggesting future work.
 In Appendix \ref{sec:one_detector}, we perform analyses of GW200129 using either only the LIGO-Hanford or the LIGO-Livingston detector.
 In Appendix \ref{sec:lower_bound_p_ecc_pop}, we describe a method to compute the probability there exists an eccentric event in the ensemble of GWs analyzed.
 In Appendix \ref{sec:background_distribution}, we do full parameter estimation and recover the Bayesian evidence of over 500 injections drawn from an astrophysical distribution to assess the significance of our Bayes factors.
+In Appendix \ref{sec:gaussian_noise} we show agreement between DINGO and pBilby for an eccentric injection in simulated gaussian noise.
 In Appendix \ref{sec:kick_velocity}, we present the kick velocity posterior distribution of GW200129 when using the multipolar aligned-spin eccentric model \texttt{SEOBNRv4EHM}, and compare it to results using the multipolar spin-precessing quasi-circualr model \texttt{NRSur7dq4}.
+In Appendix \ref{sec:occam_penalty} we explore the effect of the occam penalty when comparing eccentric aligned-spin and quasi-circular spin-precessing approximants.
 Lastly, In Appendix \ref{sec:cross_injections}, we present the results of synthetic-signal injections aimed at determining if eccentricity could be mistaken for spin-precession in GW200129.